gwenlee/Grocery/README.md

 ## Analsysis Process

 - Asked AI to create a mock up email, requesting business insights based on this dataset
-- Cleaned the dataset (compared to the original data with inconsistent formats, etc)
+- Cleaned the dataset (compared to the original data with inconsistent formats, etc _"archive.zip"_)
 - Loaded the data model for reporting
 - Visualised the data in a dashboard
     * Revenue/Margin report